 After breakfast, we indulge in the Tsarist history of Saint Petersburg.

-We’ll be taking in the stunning Admiralty house, the Kazan cathedral and the picturesque church of the saviour of spilled blood.
+We’ll be taking in the stunning Admiralty house, the Kazan Cathedral, and the picturesque church of the saviour of spilt blood.

-We’ll then visit the world famous Hermitage museum, former winter palace of the Tsars, and explore its many world class artifacts.
+We’ll then visit the world-famous Hermitage museum, the former winter palace of the Tsars, and explore its many world-class artefacts.
 This is the 2nd biggest art museum on the planet, so we will assign a meetup point and time for you to explore areas specific to your interest.

-We grab our bags and board the night train to Moscow.
+We checkout and grab our luggage to board the overnight train to Moscow.

-We arrive in Moscow in the morning, grab some breakfast at the train station and transfer to our hotel to drop off our bags and meet our local guide for the day.
+Arrive in Moscow in the morning, grab breakfast at the train station and transfer to our hotel to drop off our bags, and meet our local guide for the day.

-We’ll then head to a great local Georgian restaurant for evening meal.
+We’ll then head to a great local Georgian restaurant for the evening meal.

 Overnight in Moscow.

 We head out of Moscow in a private car to the famous Kubinka centre, the world’s biggest tank museum.
-It has a gigantic collection of Soviet tanks from pre-WWII to modern day.
-It also features a huge amount of captured German tanks from WWII, as well as tanks of other countries.
+It has a gigantic collection of Soviet tanks from pre-WWII to the modern-day.
+It also features a huge amount of captured German tanks from WWII, as well as tanks from other countries.
 Here you will have the rare chance to see stunning military equipment from all over the world.
 Featuring the huge German self-propelled mortar Karl Gerat and one of only two Maus tanks left in the world weighing 188 tons.

-Return to Moscow where you will have some free time to explore any specific sights you wish to see yourself in Moscow or pick up some last-minute souvenirs.
+Return to Moscow where you will have some time to independently explore any specific sights you wish to see yourself in Moscow or pick up some last-minute souvenirs.

-We grab our bags and board the night train to Kazan, the capital of the autonomous Tatarstan.
+We grab our bags and board the night train to Kazan, the capital of autonomous Tatarstan.

 Overnight on train.

-Morning arrival, we grab breakfast at the station or nearby then transfer to our hotel.
+Morning arrival, we grab breakfast and then transfer to our hotel.